PatrykSitko/node-system-path-db-es6/README.md

 ---

-#### Functionality of; addDirFunction:
+#### Functionality of; addDirFunction & addFileFunction:

-The addDirFunction is used to add functions to variables of type directory located inside of the json structure.
-Those directory type variables can be located within the structure variable.
+The addDirFunction and addFileFunction is used to add functions to variables of type directory (or file respectively) located inside of the json structure.
+Those directory (or file) type variables can be located within the structure variable.
 The structure variable is accessible via the SystemPathDB instance ([as mentioned above](#accessing-the-monitored-structure)).

 This function has the following 3 parameters: